nina55555/command-vue/README.md

 Hello

-This is a project of a basic products order using vue js and Bootstrap.
+This is a project of a basic products order using vue js with Bootstrap.

 INSTALLATION:
 -You need to install a vue cdn.